 When she isn’t busy studying or teaching, she enjoys Melbourne’s amazing restaurants, cafes and nightlife; Netflix and Knit; jogging; ultralight overnight hiking; reading epic fantasy novels; and watching the AFL with her family.

-Rev Sean Winter is Queen’s Dean of Chapel and is Head of Department for Biblical Studies at the United Faculty of Theology
+Rev. Professor Sean Winter is the Head of Department for Biblical Studies at the United Faculty of Theology.

 Choir Director, Mr John Weretka

 BA (Hons), GradCertArts (Art History), PostGradDipArts (Art History), GradDipTheol, GradDipHumanities (Latin), AMusA